SeanConnolly82/projectMERN/README.md

 ## User Guide

 **Notes**:
-- Refreshing the brwoser will end the session by removing the user id and JWT web token from local storage.
+- Refreshing the browser will end the session by removing the user id and JWT web token from local storage.
 - Private routes require a JWT token for authentication.
 The front-end also blocks private URLs if there isn't a JWT token in local storage.
 - Errors are dispalyed as alerts by the browser.